Emerge/level-subkey/README.md

 + minimatch supports for hook and search.
 * the subkey must be escaped the PATH\_SEP by youself.
 * the hooks match key use wildchar(see minimatch) now.
-* merge the "rvagg/special-words" patch to avoid injection.
+* merge the "rvagg/special-words" patch to avoid bug and injection.
-  * add the property getter and setter to keep compatibility.
+  + add the sublevels property getter and setter to keep compatibility.

 ## level-sublevel@6 **BREAKING CHANGES**